Jizera Mountains: Protections

 Large parts of the Jizera Mountains are under some form of protection.
-In the smaller Polish parts, the peat bogs in Jizera Valley are part of a relatively small nature protection of about 5 km²; Rezerwat Torfowiska Doliny Izery.
-In the Czech parts, Jizera Mountains Protected Landscape Area (CHKO Jizerské hory) covers 368 km², or almost all of the Czech parts of the mountains.
+In the smaller Polish parts, the peat bogs in Jizera Valley are part of a relatively small nature protection of about 5 km2; Rezerwat Torfowiska Doliny Izery.
+In the Czech parts, Jizera Mountains Protected Landscape Area (CHKO Jizerské hory) covers 368 km2, or almost all of the Czech parts of the mountains.
 This landscape protection contains several reserves, including the Jizera Dark Sky Park (Rašeliniště Jizery), dedicated to star watching.

+Culture

+A museum in the quarter Neugablonz of the Bavarian town Kaufbeuren is devoted to the German history of the region.